Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Results

 \subsection{Randomized inputs with depolarization smoothing}

-Here we briefly discuss randomized input scenarios, led by the intuition that noise can be exploited to increase robustness and privacy.
+In the previous section, we looked at robustness of quantum classifiers against certain types of noise, either with respect to a known noise model, or with respect to unknown, potentially adversarial, noise.
+Here we take a different viewpoint, and investigate how robustness against unknown noise sources can be enhanced by harnessing depolarization noise.
+This is led by the intuition that noise can be exploited to increase robustness and privacy.
 We first provide background on randomized smoothing, a technique for provable robustness from classical machine learning.
-We then proceed to present provable robustness in terms of trace distance which is equivalent to the robustness condition~(\ref{eq:robustness_condition}) from Theorem ~\ref{thm:main} but with randomized inputs.
-The bound is then compared numerically with the H\"older duality bound from Lemma~\ref{lem: elementary bound} and with a result obtained recently from quantum differential privacy~\cite{du2020quantum}.
+We then proceed to present provable robustness in terms of trace distance which is equivalent to the robustness condition~(\ref{eq:robustness_condition}) from Theorem~\ref{thm:main} but with {depolarized} inputs.
+The bound is then compared numerically with the H\"older duality bound from Lemma~\ref{lem: elementary bound} and with a result obtained recently from quantum differential privacy~\cite{du2020quantum}.\\